Kaiwhakawhiti Reo ā-Waha

 What are the chances of getting a job?

-Skill in certain languages or specialist areas can boost chances of finding interpreting work
+Skills in certain languages or specialist areas can boost chances

-Skilled Māori interpreters are in shortage, so demand for them is high.
+Skilled te reo Māori interpreters are in shortage, so demand for them is high.

-Other languages that are in relatively high demand in New Zealand are:
+Other languages that are in relatively high demand are:

 - New Zealand Sign Language